Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 `_get_unique_id(self, prefix: str = "id") -> str`
 - **Parmeters**:
-    - (`str`) A string containing the prefix for the unique identifier.
+    - prefix (`str`): A string containing the prefix for the unique identifier.
 - **Retuns**: (`str`) A unique identifier for a query.

     This function should update a counter for the number of queries executed and return a unique identifier for the query.

 `_get_channel(self, db2_server: DaemonServer) -> WebSocket`
 - **Parmeters**:
-    - (`Dict[str, Any]`) A dictionary-like object containing the connection information for the DB2 server.
+    - db2_server (`Dict[str, Any]`): A dictionary-like object containing the connection information for the DB2 server.
 Here is a sample definition of the `DaemonServer` class:
     ```python
     @dataclass
     class DaemonServer: